MB-29/neural-Gaussian-process/README.md

 # Neural Networks as Gaussian Processes

 A NumPy implementation of the bayesian inference approach of [Deep Neural Networks as Gaussian Processes](https://arxiv.org/abs/1711.00165).

-We implement the Bayesian inference in the framework of an infinite neral net with ReLU nonlinearity, allowing for an analytic computation of the layer kernels.
+We focus on infinitely wide neural network endowed with ReLU nonlinearity function, allowing for an analytic computation of the layer kernels.

 ## Usage